Primary Navigation Mobile

 The prices asked for Volkswagen T4s vary widely.
 You can pick up a basic van that needs some recommissioning prior to conversion into a camper for less than £3,000.
 Around £5,000 gets a camper van that needs a bit of tidying up. £10,000 to £15,000 buys one that’s perfectly usable as is, more than £15,000 gets a high-quality campervan or a motorhome.

-Expect to spend about £20,000 to get a factory-built Volkswagen California.
+Expect to spend about £20,000 for a factory-built Volkswagen California.
 We’ve also seen some lavishly finished conversions priced in the £20,000 to £25,000 range.
 There are some T4 camper vans and motorhomes advertised for more than £25,000 and, while they are lovely, that kind of money looks a bit ambitious to us.

 Verdict